WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### What did you struggle with?

-* Maintaining focussed time - lots of meetings and co-working (which was fun and productive).
+* Maintaining focussed time - lots of meetings and co-working (which was fun and productive)
 * Still figuring out when/how to best support a range of tasks
+  * KW: Discussed in meeting - hand over roadmap, development tasks, and meet up design & responsibilities

 #### Where do you need help from Kirstie?